asharali95/asharali95/README.md

 ### Hi there 👋
 <h3>I hope you doing fine</h3>
 <h1>Hey!
 My name is Muhammad Taimoor.
-I'm a full stack web developer from Karachi, Pakistran.
+I'm a full stack web developer from Karachi, Pakistan.
 I do lot of creative stuff.</h1>
 <hr>
 <h1>What do i do?</h1>
 <p>